 WWE SmackDown!: Here Comes The Pain was released in 2003 for PlayStation 2.
-The sequel to the aforementioned Shut Your Mouth game, this title introduced the Elimination Chamber, boasted a playable roster of more than 50 wrestlers, and gave the gaming world its first looks at John Cena and Batista.
+This title introduced the Elimination Chamber, boasted a playable roster of more than 50 wrestlers, and gave the gaming world its first looks at John Cena and Batista.

 WrestleMania: The Arcade Game

-WrestleMania: The Arcade Game was released in 1995 for (duh) arcade cabinets, although quickly released on several consoles as well.
-Borrowing its fight mode from Mortal Kombat, eight WWF superstars compete in over-the-top, cartoonish fighting action in pursuit of the WWF World or Intercontinental Championships.
+WrestleMania: The Arcade Game was released in 1995 for (duh) arcade cabinets, then released on several consoles as well.
+Eight WWF superstars compete in over-the-top, cartoonish fighting action.

 WWE SmackDown vs. Raw 2006